 - May cause dizziness, drowsiness, and affect a person's ability to drive or operate machinery.
 Alcohol should be avoided.

 - May cause edema (fluid retention), particularly in the feet or hands.
 This may be noticed as weight gain, although weight gain can occur independently of fluid retention.
-Rarely, may cause potentially life-threatening angioedema (a swelling of the face, mouth or neck).
+Rarely, may cause potentially life-threatening angioedema (swelling of the face, mouth, or neck).
 People taking other medications that have also been associated with angioedema (such as ACE inhibitors) may be more at risk.

-- Other side effects include a headache, tremor, abnormal thinking, dry mouth, constipation, blurred vision, lack of energy, changes in some laboratory test results, and ECG changes.
+- Other side effects include a headache, tremor, abnormal thinking, dry mouth, constipation, blurred vision, lack of energy, changes in some laboratory test results (such as creatine kinase), and ECG changes.

-- Similar to other medicines used to treat seizures, Lyrica increases the risk of depression and suicidal thoughts.
+- Similar to other medicines used to treat seizures, Lyrica is associated with an increased risk of depression and suicidal thoughts.

 - Avoid abrupt or rapid discontinuation as discontinuation symptoms (including insomnia, nausea, headache, anxiety, increased sweating, and diarrhea) have been reported.
 Taper dosage down gradually on a doctor's advice over a minimum of one week.